Booster l'Autonomie de Votre Enfant

 Doing to learn is one of the main levers!

-This apparent curiosity is in reality a need dictated by their brain to develop their intelligence and autonomy.
+This apparent curiosity is in reality a need dictated by their brain to develop their intelligence and their autonomy.

 For adults, it may seem counterintuitive to let them experiment because their little hands are still clumsy.